noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 “It’s okay if you don’t understand the meaning right now.
 However, I’m sure Kaito will save that girl’s heart just as you saved mine.
-That’s why, at that moment, I want you to tell her this...
-“The you who had defeated me is much stronger than I am.
-Don’t just cower there and protect the people you care about now...””
+That’s why, at that moment, I want you to tell her this: ‘The you who had defeated me is much stronger than I am.
+Don’t just cower there and protect the people you care about now...’”

 I didn’t really understand the meaning or intent of those words.
 However, Isis-san told me that I didn’t need to know about that right now.